 This text is addressed to programmers and computer scientists as well as to mathematicians.
 We are going to convince you that:

 - Proving properties of programs is like proving mathematical theorems.
 One needs: axioms, calculus of programs and well defined language.
-In other words, - programmers, should accept algorithmic theories as the workplace.
+In other words,

+- programmers,

-- makers of specifications (of software), - verifiers of software properties,
+- makers of specifications (of software),

+- verifiers of software properties,